Wondering what the OAS payment dates for 2023 are? Then this post is for you.

 If you want to start receiving your OAS pension by age 66, apply a month after you turned 65.
-Don’t wait till it’s a few months to your desired pension start date.
+Don’t wait till it’s a few months before your desired pension start date.

-OAS Amounts 2022: How much OAS will I get?
+OAS Amounts 2023: How Much OAS Will I Get?

 But how much OAS you’ll receive depends on how long you lived in Canada after age 18 and your annual income from the previous year.